-In addition to the substantive anti-abuse rules that limit certain beneficial tax treatment in some circumstances, and the other general anti-abuse rules discussed above, the federal administrative provisions also require that partners report items consistently with the partnership's own reported information.
+In addition to the substantive anti-abuse rules discussed above, the federal administrative provisions also require that partners report items consistently with the partnership's own reported information.
 See IRC § 6222.
 Failure to do so is treated as a math error on the partner's return for which tax can be summarily assessed.

-Application of this consistency requirement to purely state-related information is uncertain and some states have provided their own consistency requirement as part of state tax statutes or regulations.
-Section II below also addresses the need for state-level consistent treatment rules which would apply to state-specific tax information, including sourcing information.
+Application of this consistency requirement to purely state-related information is uncertain and some states have provided their own consistency requirement as part of state tax statutes or regulations.25